Certificate of Recognition for Outstanding Contributions in International Achievement

 Nominees may include individuals or groups who have collaborated with others from more than one country and have made an impact on one other country other than the United States.
 These achievements and contributions may have been time-focused or may have spanned a lifetime.

 The Committee on Honors awards nominees solely on the information provided in the nomination document prepared by the sponsor.
 When information and/or documentation are incomplete, the Committee may be unable to award deserving individuals.

-- Sponsor is an ASHA member
+- Sponsor is an ASHA member in good standing

 - Distinguished achievement and contributions have had an international impact in the area of communication disorders

 - Sponsor has provided the following information in support of the nominee:

 - Letter of support, which includes a summary of the nominee's credentials and description of the nominee's specific contributions in the area(s) noted above